Pyaar Ka Punchnama: Critical reception

-Taran Adarsh of Bollywood Hungama gave the movie 3.5 stars out of 5, saying that "On the whole, Pyaar Ka Punchnama has a single-point plan of engaging and amusing the spectators by telling a story that is unusual, yet relevant.
+Taran Adarsh of Bollywood Hungama gave the film 3.5 stars out of 5, saying that "On the whole, Pyaar Ka Punchnama has a single-point plan of engaging and amusing the spectators by telling a story that is unusual, yet relevant.
 It's a radiantly good cinema that needs to be lauded and encouraged.
 Strongly recommended, go for it!"

-Subhash K. Jha of Now Running gave 3.5 stars in a scale of 5, commenting that "Pyaar Ka Punchnama is a delightful rugged romantic-comedy."
+Subhash K. Jha of Now Running gave 3.5 stars on a scale of 5, commenting that "Pyaar Ka Punchnama is a delightful rugged romantic-comedy."

 Nikhat Kazmi of Times of India gave 3 stars out of 5, noting that "The film had promise and does have a few funny sequences.
 But by and large, it's a case of promises unfulfilled."

 Blessy Chettiar of DNA India gave the movie 3 stars on a scale of 5, concluding that "The only problem with PKP is its running time.
 The second half seems never-ending, sappy and pleading for sympathy."

 Swati Bhattacharyya of Daily Bhaskar gave 2.5 stars out of 5, saying that "It’s a youth-centric rom-com, watch it to see the contemporary take on love with twists and turns.
 Whether your relationship is a dangerous warning, if your brain can’t tell you at this moment, Pyaar Ka Punchnama will definitely give you an answer.
 It’s entertaining and fun-filled.
 Don’t go if you are expecting a conventional romantic movie as it may qualify to be blasphemous and a sex comedy."

-Anupama Chopra of NDTV Movies gave 2 stars in a scale of 5, commenting that "Pyaar Ka Punchnama, starts out with some promise, echoing Dil Chahta Hai with a laid-back, buddy vibe but that evaporates as soon as the women appear."."
+Anupama Chopra of NDTV Movies gave 2 stars in a scale of 5, commenting that "Pyaar Ka Punchnama, starts out with some promise, echoing Dil Chahta Hai with a laid-back, buddy vibe but that evaporates as soon as the women appear.".